thecoshman/degoogle/YouTube.md

 # Accessing YouTube

-## Youtube-Dl
+## yt-dlp

 Allows you to download videos from YouTube, and many other sites too.
 It's a commandline tool, allowing you to automate downloading easily.

 ## NewPipe

 Android-based lightweight YouTube client.
+The versions from F-Droid official repo are often outdated so make sure to either use the NewPipe F-Droid repo or use the in-app update channel.

+## FreeTube

+An Electron-based client for YouTube for computers. @milleniumbug uses it together with a Privacy Redirect plugin for Firefox which launches YouTube links in FreeTube.